ClimateChangeInstitute/icd/README.md

 Data is separated using commas.
 The first line contains the column names.
 The rest of the rows contain comma separated data.
-Missing data and -99s are replaced with zeroes.
+Missing data and data values of -99 are replaced with zeroes when imported by the program.

 ## Building